wp-cli/dist-archive-command/README.md

 		Path to the project that includes a .distignore file.

 	[<target>]
-		Path and optional file name for the distribution archive.
-If only a path is provided the file name defaults to project directory name plus version, if discoverable.
+		Path and file name for the distribution archive.
+Defaults to project directory name plus version, if discoverable.
-        If only a path if given it has to exists to function correctly.

 	[--create-target-dir]
 		Automatically create the target directory as needed.